mutwiriian/A-Real-Time-Technical-Indicators-Dashboard/README.md

 # A Real-Time Stock Data Streaming Application
-In financial settings like day-trading, one would need to make decisions swiftly as markets change and new information becomes available.
-This app allows a user to strean stock data from the Binance API and and compute selected indicators in real time.
+In financial settings like day-trading, one would need to make decisions(trade) swiftly as markets change and new information becomes available.
+This app allows a user to stream stock data from the Binance API and compute selected indicators in real time.

 ## Getting Started